Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

 ## Tutorial Example

-This example tutorial steps you through creating and testing a mock response for a stock quote service API.
+This example tutorial steps you through testing a mock response for a stock quote service API.

 Before following the steps in this tutorial, you can view a video demonstration of the Mocking plugin